Elon Musks’ “3-Step” First Principles Thinking: How to Think and Solve Difficult Problems Like a Genius

 The internet is noisy.
-Want to cut through the noise of useless information and and feed your brain with well-researched ideas?
-Join 10,000 curious minds and get your brain food at The Smarter Brain newletter.
+Want to cut through the noise, get smarter, and make better decisions?
+Join smart, curious minds and get your brain food at The Smarter Brain newsletter.

 This article was originally published on MayoOshin.Com as Elon Musk’s “3-Step” First Principles Thinking: How to Think and Solve Difficult Problems Like a Genius.

 - In this interview, Musk talks about this 100 hour work week.
 This is his interview on TED about first principles thinking.